 - ii.
 Within the existing footprint of the primary dwelling at the time the internal accessory dwelling unit is created; and - iii.
-For the purpose of offering a long-term rental of 30 consecutive days or longer. - b.
+For the purpose of offering a long-term rental of 30 consecutive days or longer or habitation without fee. - b.
 "Primary dwelling" means a single-family dwelling that: - i.
 Is detached; and - ii.
 Is occupied as the primary residence of the owner of record.